risk-first/website/practices/Testing.md

 - Is it going to connect to third-party systems?
 If so, I should build **System Integration Tests** to cover the [Dependency Risk](Dependency-Risk) associated with this, and the chance that in the future, the interface will change.
 - Does my code do what I expect?
 I probably should build a **Unit Test** to mitigate [Complexity Risk](Complexity-Risk).
 - Will users understand the software I build for them?
 I should probably do some [Beta Testing](https://en.wikipedia.org/wiki/Software_testing#Beta_testing) or [Corridor Testing](https://www.usability.gov/what-and-why/glossary/corridor-testing.html) to mitigate [Visiblity Risk](Visibility-Risk).
+- To go live, am I going to need some piece of real-world paperwork?
+Test the process ahead-of-time to expose all the [Hidden Risks](Risk)

 ## Where It's Used